cabauman/cabauman.github.io/_portfolio/2014-2016-class-fusion.md

     alt: "vocaBird"
 ---

 This is a project that came about when I moved to South Korea in 2013 to teach English.
-I'm always looking for ways to utilize my programming skillset, so this was a perfect opportunity.
+I'm always looking for ways to utilize my programming skill set, so this was a perfect opportunity.
 Class fusion integrates educational games into a student reward system, which serves as an incentive for good behavior.

 - Add/remove classes and student profiles
 - Coins earned in games are automatically added to student profiles
-- Customizeable milestones/rewards
+- Customizable milestones/rewards
 - Use earned coins in the virtual store
 - Avatar selection
 - 2 games: team & single player modes